canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 ## Investigation walkthrough

 ### Step 1: Email header analysis
-The first thing I do with any reported phishing email is pull the raw headers.
-Headers tell you where the email actually came from, not just who it claims to be from.
-I copied them out of the .eml file and ran them through MXToolbox.
-Raw headers were extracted from the `.eml` file and analyzed manually and with MXToolbox.
+The first thing I do with any reported phishing email is pull the raw headers because it tells me where the email actually came from, not just who it claims to be from.
+The raw headers were extracted from the .eml file and analyzed manually with MXToolbox.

 **Key header fields examined:**
 Email header analysis showing SPF, DKIM, and DMARC failures